jessfraz/blog/content/post/blurred-lines.md

 When you LGTM a pull request it is there forever, publicly.
 You can of course change your mind and revert.
-But the second that feature gets into a release, it will take a _very_ long time to depreciate it out if you feel like you made the wrong decision.
+But the second that feature gets into a release, it will take a _very_ long time to deprecate it out if you feel like you made the wrong decision.
 Someone will wind up relying on it and removing it will become a bikeshed only leading to community disagreement.